 Our English Overview

-Each English topic is planned around a high quality text.
+English topics are planned around an engaging and exciting stimulus, usually in the form of a high quality text.
 We carefully select each text to include a range of rich vocabulary, stimulating content and diversity to add to our children's cultural capital.
 The children will start by reading and exploring the text through a range of methods such as analysis, drama and exploring vocabulary.
-Once the text has been explored, children are given time to gather and plan content before beginning their own writing.
-Children are given opportunities to write within a range of genres as well as for a range of purposes.
+They are then given opportunities to write within a range of genres as well as for a range of purposes, inspired by what they have read.

 "There have been a lot of resources throughout my time at Burlington that have helped me improve my writing, such as high-quality books.
 We complete a variety of written genres and there is always time given to edit each piece so we can learn to improve our work."